 An independent study is a collaboration between a student and a faculty member on a special project that provides the student with a learning experience.
-An independent study may also fill an academic need of importance to the student that cannot be filled by the regular course offerings.
-Independent studies are opportunities for students to earn credit for learning outside the normal lecture and laboratory class structure.
+An independent study may also fill an academic need of importance to the student that cannot be filled by regular course offerings.
+Independent studies are opportunities to earn credit for learning outside the normal lecture and laboratory class structure.

 The following rules apply to independent studies:

 Independent Study Procedures

 To propose an independent study, you must first determine with a collaborating faculty member the topic, goals, number of credit hours, work plan, and required product for the independent study.
 This information must be recorded on an Independent Study Agreement Form and submitted before the drop/add deadline of the semester in which the independent study will be conducted.